puremourning/vimspector/docs/configuration.md

 There are two locations for debug configurations for a project:

 * `<vimspector home>/configurations/<OS>/<filetype>/*.json`
-* `.vimspector.json` in the project source
-* `.vim/.vimspector.json` in the project source
+* `.vimspector.json` or `.vim/.vimspector.json` in the project source

 Typically, the debug configurations are read from `.vimspector.json`.
 The file is found (like `.gadgets.json` above) by recursively searching up the directory hierarchy from the directory of the file open in Vim.
 For each recursion, the subdirectory `.vim` is also checked.
 The first file found is read and no further searching is done.

 Only a single `.vimspector.json` is read.
 If one is found, the location of this file is used for `${workspaceRoot}` and other workspace-relative paths.